AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Configure Network Adapter Properties
 -------------------------------------

-ACX has two network interfaces, both of them need to be on the same VLAN.
+CloudN has two network interfaces, both of them need to be on the same VLAN.

 After the installation is finished, follow these steps to enable promiscuous mode on the network adapter (below is an example):

 **Step 1**.
-Select (Highlight) ESXi host tab where ACX is hosted (for example, 192.168.1.34) and click on the Configuration tab
+Select (Highlight) ESXi host tab where CloudN is hosted (for example, 192.168.1.34) and click on the Configuration tab

 |image11|